I Believe Impossible Things

 Doesn't it just sound so deliciously dangerous to you?
 So unfamiliar and unsafe and just so amazingly contrary to everything you've ever been taught, heard in school or learned from the hard knocks?

 When you wake up to a dreary world in a dreary life, maybe it's just because you're sick of being safe?
 Safe is overrated.
 And the most unsafe place to be safe in?
-Your mind.
+Maybe it’s just in the sheer possibility of believing in impossible things:

 1. I can fly